 Valrhona chocolate fondant with mistika ice cream £6.5.
 Valrhona is a premium French chocolatier and mistika is the resin taken from the mastic tree and this concoction originates in Lebanon.
 What you get is a gummy-gelato like ice cream, combined with an unapologetically exuberant desert.

 The damage: Expect to pay £80-£100 for a proper feed with booze.

-The good: Lurra is a charming place, smart interior and arguably a unique dining experience in London at the moment, well it’s certainly my first dining this way outside of the Basque country.
-The prime rib Rubia Galega and Txakoli Turbot are the restaurant’s mantra, rightly so as they will create perverse cravings after eaten the first time.
+The good: Lurra is a charming place, smart interior and arguably a unique dining experience in London at the moment, well it’s certainly my first time dining this way outside of the Basque country.
+The prime rib Rubia Galega and Txakoli Turbot are the restaurant’s mantra, rightly so as they will create perverse cravings after eaten the first time, well it did for me anyway.
 The enthusiastic staff were unobtrusively eager to educate and the wine list is impeccable too.

 The bad: Not a lot to be honest.